ska-telescope/sdp-workflows-procfunc/src/vis_receive/README.md

     "reception.receiver_port_start": "41000",
     "reception.num_ports": 1,

-To add additional parameters or to override default parameters, can be done by adding to the `parameters` key of the PB.
+To add additional parameters or to override default parameters, can be done by adding to the `parameters` key of the PB via the configuration string.

 Once the pod is deployed with the desired configuration, the receive will be running as a server inside a pod and waiting for packets from the emulator (or even the actual CBF).

-Note that each workflow may come with multiple versions.
-Always use the latest number, unless you know a specific version that suits your needs, or you follow the example above.
-(The Changelog at the end of this page may help to decide.)

 Following functionality are not available with the generic `receive` chart.
 Would need to update workflow to use the `cbf-sdp-emulator` chart.
 This is can be done by updating the `deploy_name`